Pepdexpepdex

 IGF-1 LR3

-Long-acting form of insulin-like growth factor 1.
-Used for muscle anabolism.
-Limited human safety data and a real side-effect profile — handle with discipline.
+Used to drive muscle growth.
+A long-acting form of insulin-like growth factor 1, with limited human safety data and a real side effect profile, handle with discipline.

 GH-axis